-- Digital Trade Restrictions – Open Dataset: The dataset will collect meaningful information about digital trade policies in a transparent and open format.
-The areas covered will be: tariffs and trade defense, taxation and subsidies, public procurement, infrastructure, foreign investment, IPRs, competition policy, business mobility, domestic and cross-border data policies, intermediate liability, content access, quantitative trade restrictions, standards, online sales and transactions.
-The dataset can inform deliberation on the design, implementation, and reform of relevant state intervention, on their cross-border effects, and on international cooperation.
-The data will cover at least 50 selected countries, with the objective to include more countries on a regular base.
+- Open Dataset: The dataset contains information about digital trade policies in a transparent and open format.
+The areas covered will include: tariffs and trade defense, taxation and subsidies, public procurement, infrastructure, foreign investment, IPRs, competition policy, business mobility, domestic and cross-border data policies, intermediate liability, content access, quantitative trade restrictions, standards, online sales and transactions.

-- Digital Trade Integration Index: The DTI index will be based on the data of the database.
-It will allow for comparison between countries and increased transparency of digital trade policies in the global economy.
+- Index: The index is based on the data of the database.
+It allows for comparison between countries and increased transparency of digital trade policies in the global economy.